How to Pick a Ripe Watermelon

 Enduring a long quest to find the sweetest, ripe, and overall perfect fruits can be a challenge.
 Watermelon is the perfect year-round sweet and juicy treat, but how do you pick the best one?

-We’ve previously brought you a guide to choosing the ideal ripe pineapple, and today we’re sharing a few tips for selecting the perfectly ripe watermelon.
+To help you avoid awkwardly long pauses in the produce section, today we’re sharing a few tips for selecting the perfectly ripe watermelon.

 This beautiful fruit is around 92% water, low-calorie, and packed with vitamins including Vitamin A, Vitamin C, Potassium, Magnesium, and more!
 Not only are you staying hydrated, but you’re showering your body with valuable antioxidants through an increase in lycopene.

 When looking for a perfectly ripe melon, search for the biggest one available.
-Similar to pineapple, the heavier it is, the juicier it will be.
+Similar to ripe pineapples, the heavier it is, the juicier it will be.
 Once you’ve found a great option, hold it both of your hands and feel the weight.

 Ripe watermelons actually contain more water, which is why they’ll feel a bit heavier than their unripe counterparts.